seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **AGRIPPA**
 Sir, Mark Antony
-Will e’en but kiss Octavia, and we’ll follow.
+Will e'en but kiss Octavia, and we'll follow.

 **LEPIDUS**
-Till I shall see you in your soldier’s dress,
+Till I shall see you in your soldier's dress,
 Which will become you both, farewell.

 **MECAENAS**